 The Medical Financial Assistance (MFA) program helps low-income, uninsured, and underinsured patients who need help paying for all or part of their medical care received from Kaiser Permanente.
 Patients are eligible for financial assistance when their family income is at or below 300% of the Federal Poverty Guidelines (FPG).
 Patients should consult with a counselor to determine eligibility and for assistance applying.
 Patients who have experienced unusually high medical expenses may be eligible for the program, regardless of household income.
 Refer to the MFA policy for a complete description of the program eligibility requirements.

 The MFA program covers emergency and medically necessary health care services, pharmacy services and products, and medical supplies provided at Kaiser Permanente facilities (such as hospitals, medical centers, and medical offices), at Kaiser Permanente outpatient pharmacies, or by Kaiser Permanente providers.
 Services that are not considered emergent or medically necessary as determined by a Kaiser Permanente provider include, but are not limited to cosmetic surgery or services, infertility treatments, retail medical supplies, surrogacy services, and services related to third party liability, or workers’ compensation cases.
 Refer to the MFA policy for a complete list of eligible and ineligible services.

 How can I get program information?

-Copies of the MFA policy, application forms, instructions, and plain language summaries (e.g., policy summaries or program brochures) are available to the general public, without charge, from Kaiser Permanente's website, by email, in person, by telephone, or by U.S. postal mail.
+Copies of the MFA policy, application forms, instructions, and plain language summaries (such as policy summaries or program brochures) are available to the general public, without charge, from Kaiser Permanente's website, by email, in person, by telephone, or by U.S. mail.

 Request program information electronically: Electronic copies of program information are available by email upon request.
 Call 1-866-899-6018 to request electronic copies.
 When calling, please be prepared when to provide an email address to receive the requested information.